The Guardian: reader revenue growth & proposition development

 Introducing a key acquisitions channel

-Traditionally reserved for , the end of an article is perhaps the most lucrative real estate, and a place that The Guardian has really made their own, making it deeply complementary to the journalism.
+Traditionally reserved for advertising, the end of an article is perhaps the most lucrative real estate, and a place that The Guardian has really made their own, making it deeply complementary to the journalism.

 Today, the famous Guardian ‘Epic’ is their primary acquisition channel.